FedAVO: Improving Communication Efficiency in Federated Learning with African Vultures Optimizer: Background Study

 \subsubsection{Final Stage (Second phase)}

 The algorithm shifts to this stage when the $|S_i|$ value is less than 0.5.
 It indicates all vultures are full, but the best two types of vultures become hungry and weak after a prolonged flying session.
 At this moment, vultures attack their prey, and multiple vultures congregate at the same food source.
 Parameter $P_3$, ranging between 0 and 1, is used to determine whether the vulture shows aggregation behavior or aggressive behavior.
 When the vulture enters the second phase of the final stage, $rand_{p3}$ gets initialized with a value between 0 and 1.
-When $rand_{p3}$ is less than $P_3$, the vulture engages in aggressive behavior.
-Otherwise, the vulture engages in aggregating behavior.
-The vultures position can be updated using equation \ref{eq:11}:
+When $rand_{p3}$ is less than $P_3$, the vulture engages in aggressive behavior; Otherwise, engages in aggregating behavior.
+This equation governs their movement and behavior during this critical phase of the optimization process.
+The vultures position can be updated using following equations \ref{eq:11}, \ref{eq:12} and \ref{eq:13}:

-During food source aggregation, Vultures fiercely compete for food to prevent starvation since they all flock to the same food source.
-The movements of vultures are illustrated in equation \ref{eq:12} and \ref{eq:13}: